 And then there's the Sand Beasts, mainly when they are first encountered, killing the pursuing Grey Guards.
 The scene is horrifying in both versions for different reasons, but in both, Lief, Barda and Jasmine can only watch, unable to move for fear of being detected.
-In the anime, the Guards are devoured whole, and they scream the entire time, the final shot being a lovely one of on of their arms reaching hopelessly into the air, and then the Sand Beast being shown in the position of fulping them down.
-Oh yes, the Sand Beasts are also twice as alrge in the anime as they were in the books.
+In the anime, the Guards are devoured whole, and they scream the entire time, the final shot being a lovely one of their arms reaching hopelessly into the air, and then the Sand Beast being shown in the position of gulping them down.
+Oh yes, the Sand Beasts are also twice as large in the anime as they were in the books.

 Thaegan has some moments in the anime.
 Most of the time she is enjoyably over the top or funny as hell.
 However, when she decides to get serious she can be terrifying especially when she's laughing psychotically.